EclecticGriffin/notsciibot/README.md

 #### Simple Policy Gradient Approach
-Unlike our value based networks, a policy based approach will be inherently stochastic, which automatically sidesteps the issue of state aliasing, it also means that rather than output a single real value for a given state, our network will instead produce a probability distribution across the action space.
+Unlike our value based networks, a policy based approach will be inherently stochastic, which automatically sidesteps the issue of state aliasing.
+It also means that rather than output a single real value for a given state, our network will instead produce a probability distribution across the action space.
 To determine what action to take, this distribution can be sampled.